Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 Data for this project was collected from multiple sources:
 * In-game statistics for the first-half of 2001-2020 NBA games are from www.basketball-reference.com
-* Betting Odds for the second-half moneyline bet of 2015-2020 NBA games are from www.sportsbookreview.com
+* Betting Odds for the second-half money-line bet of 2015-2020 NBA games are from www.sportsbookreview.com
 * Pre-game point spreads for 2007-2020 NBA games also from www.sportsbookreview.com

 A script was written to scrape the first-half statistics and the 2nd-half betting odds from their respective web pages, which can be found at '/src/GetData.py' in this repository.
 The pre-game point spreads were directly downloaded for the website in spreadsheet files.